UditKandpal/SPOG/README.md

-# SPOG: A GPU Rasterization Pipeline for Artifact-Free Photovoltaic Farm Orthomosaics
+# SPOG: A GPU Rasterization Pipeline for Artifact-Reduced Photovoltaic Farm Orthomosaics

 **SPOG GPU** is a post-processing renderer that takes a textured 3-D mesh produced by any photogrammetry pipeline (WebODM, OpenDroneMap, Agisoft Metashape) and generates a high-fidelity 16-bit orthomosaic specifically optimised for solar PV farm inspection.

 The rendering stage runs entirely on the GPU via OpenGL 3.3 / ModernGL + EGL (headless, no display server), achieving ~100× speedup over CPU-based alternatives while preserving every algorithmic guarantee from the original SPOG paper.

 > **Research context:** This implementation accompanies the paper
-> *“SPOG: A GPU Rasterization Pipeline for Artifact-Free Photovoltaic Farm Orthomosaics”*
+> *“SPOG: A GPU Rasterization Pipeline for Artifact-Reduced Photovoltaic Farm Orthomosaics”*
 > submitted to IEEE Geoscience and Remote Sensing Letters (IEEE GRSL).

 ---